 As I do with major changes in his life, I found children’s books about going to school we can read together to help him sort through any emotions and expectations he may have about entering preschool.

 Going to school, whether preschool or kindergarten, can be scary for children.
 Books and stories talking about their fears and anxieties encourage them to feel more confident.
 Many of these share school activities your child can be excited about, or the worries many kids can feel about this new stage in their lives.

-Children’s books about going to school:
+Children’s books about going to school

 Miss Bindergarten Gets Ready for Kindergarten by Joseph Slate (this was a particular favorite, to the point where I had to keep renewing the book from the library because he kept wanting to read it!)